Joey Savatgy: 450 Career

 With Triumph's return to off road racing in 2024, Savatgy was signed by the manufacturer as part of their factory team in America.
 As Triumph only had a 250 motorcycle ready to race, Savatgy was not allowed to compete in the AMA Supercross Championship due to AMA rules based on the results he previously achieved on a 250.
 In the 2024 AMA National Motocross Championship, he was able to record three top-ten overall finishes as his best results to finish twelfth in the final standings.
 At the end of the championship, Savatgy parted ways with Triumph and joined Fire Power Honda for the 2024 FIM Supercross World Championship and the Australian Supercross Championship.
 He was able to podium in each of the four rounds of the world championship and won a race at the third round to finish third in the final standings.
 In addition, Savatgy was able to become champion in the SX1 class of the Australian championship.
 Staying with the same Honda team, now named Quadlock Honda Racing, Savatgy returned to racing in the 450SX class in the 2025 AMA Supercross Championship.
 With nine top-ten finishes, which included two fifth places in Philadelphia and Salt Lake City, he finished the series in eleventh in the final standings.
 Savatgy had a consistent start to the 2025 AMA National Motocross Championship, finishing eighth overall at the opening round and sixth overall at the fourth round.
 A leg injury sustained at the sixth round saw him miss the rest of the season, coming back for the 2025 SuperMotocross World Championship playoff rounds.
 In SuperMotocross, Savatgy performed well, scoring two ninth places and an eighth in the final - resulting in ninth in the final standings.
+He ended the year competing in the 2025 FIM Supercross World Championship and after placing consistently over the first three rounds he found himself in the battle for the championship with two rounds to go.
+After picking up a race win at the penultimate round, Savatgy went into the final round tied on points with Jason Anderson but would ultimately end the championship as runner-up, after a hard fought final round battle with Anderson.

+Savatgy secured some of his best 450SX results to date during the 2026 AMA Supercross Championship, securing six top-six main event finishes, with a high of fourth at the round in Philadelphia.
+Despite a foot injury ruling him out for the tenth round and missing the final round due to a wrist injury, Savatgy finished eighth in the final standings.